JohannesLorenz/lmms-wiki/Compiling-lmms-(Apple).md

    ![image](https://cloud.githubusercontent.com/assets/6345473/2587591/79b3ea50-ba25-11e3-8513-a61085528a6d.png)
    <br>*You may copy this to Applications or run directly from the Desktop*

-8. Optionally, you may wish to package this into a DMG:
+8. Optionally, you may wish to package this into a DMG (FIXME Lion has issues with DMG artwork, etc):

     ```sh
     ~/Desktop/create_apple_dmg.sh